An explosion can cause primary, secondary, tertiary, and quaternary injuries to the ear; some of these injuries can be fatal.

 In addition to the role it plays in hearing, the eardrum also acts as a protective barrier that prevents bacteria, water, and other debris from entering the middle ear.
 Ruptured eardrums can lead to a number of complications including:

-- Cholesteatoma: A cyst or abnormal skin growth in the middle ear that can: destroy the bones inside the ear, erode the bones of the skull, lead to paralysis of eye and facial muscles, and cause permanent hearing loss, brain access, meningitis, and death.
+- Cholesteatoma: A cyst or abnormal skin growth in the middle ear that can destroy the bones inside the ear, erode the bones of the skull, lead to paralysis of the eye and facial muscles, and cause permanent hearing loss, brain access, meningitis, and death.

 Symptoms of a Ruptured Eardrum